 Site Features

-- Infrastructure: Industrial buildings, machines, warehouses.
+- Infrastructure: Industrial buildings, machinery, warehouses.

 - Access: Restricted access, requiring discretion and caution.